visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/bobj.md

 -->

 :::note
-Copy the *TrustedPrinciple.conf* file to the `<agent installation location>/TRUSTED/` directory to ensure that BOBJ instance is started.
+Copy the *TrustedPrinciple.conf* file to the `<agent installation location>/TRUSTED/` directory to ensure that the BOBJ instance is started.
 :::